laserblade41/laserblade41/README.md

 - 👋 Hi, I’m @laserblade41
-- 👀 Soon to be student and amateur developer
+- 👀 Student and amateur developer
-- 🌱 I’m currently learning C#, python and lua
+- 🌱 I’m currently learning C#, python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...